 So, if you’re a new painter and looking to learn how to dry brush miniatures, then you stumbled into the right article.

-Dry Brushing for Miniatures
+About Dry Brushing

 Dry brushing is a form of highlighting.
 It’s the easiest to learn and also fun to do.
+It doesn’t take long to quickly master this basic painting technique.

 Highlighting a miniature shows light and in turn shadows.
 It’s something we do in miniature painting to really push the concepts of light and shadow because the models are so small.
 Letting light naturally highlight and shade a miniature isn’t as captivating, or really natural looking either do to the scale of the model.